imcbee/GA-SEI725-Project-2---Medium/README.md

 HTML was used to structure and organize the containers, elements, forms, buttons and other tags on EJS files.
 Partials were also made to simplify web page elements (i.e. navbar) and grant access to user privileges (i.e. comment section).

 ### JavaScript
-JavaScript was used on EJS files to give funtionality on the index and show pages by displaying articles and comments.
+JavaScript was used on EJS files to give functionality on the index and show pages by displaying articles and comments.
 It also gave functionality to our user stories like the random "Start Reading" button and the read time algorithm.

 ### Node.js and Express
 Node.js was used as the back-end environment while Express was the framework to build our web application.